Honors in Psychology

 • Discuss this opportunity with the psychology faculty member you wish to chair your project no later than the second term of your junior year;

-• Submit your completed application by the first Friday of the term;
+• Submit your completed application by the due date;

 • A faculty committee will review applications and send permission numbers to those with accepted applications before the end of the add/drop period;